nickjbrowning/cscs-docs/docs/software/uenv.md

     > uenv image pull 3ea1945046d884ee
     ```

-!!! note
-    In order to pull images, a local directory for storing the images must first be created, and you will receive an error message.
-    To create a repo in the default location, use the following command:

-    ```terminal title="uenv image repo"
-    > uenv repo create
-    ```

-Some images can be large, over 10 GB, and it can take a while to download from the registry.
+Some images can be large, over 10 GB, and it can take a while to download them from the registry.

 To view all uenv that have been pulled, and are ready to use use the `uenv image ls` command: